 If you want to get better at jiu jitsu faster, change the way that you look at “problems” in your game.
-STOP looking at them negatively, as obstacles and hindrances in the way of your gradual, linear progress in jiu jitsu.
+STOP looking at them negatively, as obstacles and hindrances in the way of your gradual, linear progress in Martial Arts.
 START thinking of them as valuable opportunities to make large strides in your game.

-Think of Jiu Jitsu as a machine.
+Think of Jiu Jitsu or Martial Arts as a whole as a machine.
 Every day, you’re putting work into the machine, trying to make it better.
 Some days, it works.
 Everything runs smoothly and the machine does what it is supposed to do — that’s fine.
 However, on other days, the machine breaks down.
-It could have been running well for most of the day, doing what it normally does, but suddenly, it runs into an unforeseen problem.
+It could have been running well for most of the day, doing what it normally does, but suddenly, the bjj machine runs into an unforeseen problem.

 A) Sit here ruminating on what a terrible engineer I am or how annoying it is that it isn’t working, OR